SotirisTouliopoulos/dingo/README.md

 ## Graphs

-- Graph creation can reveal networks of correlated reactions.
+- Graphs creation can reveal networks of correlated reactions.
 - These networks might correspond to metabolic pathways.
 - [These features derive from the 3rd pull request.](https://github.com/GeomScale/dingo/pull/105)

 I implemented a `graph_corr_matrix` function that takes as an input a correlation matrix and creates network graphs from it.
-Except from the initial graph, this function splits the graph into subgraphs.
+Except from the initial graph this function splits the graph into subgraphs.

 Example of calling the `graph_corr_matrix` function: